 As Hebrews 10:24-25 says, “And let us consider how we may spur one another on toward love and good deeds, not giving up meeting together, as some are in the habit of doing, but encouraging one another – and all the more as you see the Day approaching.”

 We should be working together to lift each other up and help others come to Christ.
-Doing so in a church setting is one of the greatest ways to achieve that.
+Doing so in church services in Houston is one of the greatest ways to achieve that.

 The church is called the Body of Christ in Scripture (1 Corinthians 12:27).
 I really don’t think that God’s Word would put that much importance on something if it wasn’t a key part of our walk with Him.
 What we have identified as a church for several centuries (four walls, a steeple, a pulpit, etc.) is beginning to change a little bit for some people, though.